Deontay Wilder vs. Tyson Fury: Fight details

 According to CompuBox statistics, Wilder landed 71 punches of 430 thrown (17%), and Fury landed 84 of his 327 thrown (26%).
 Wilder was much less accurate in this fight than he usually had been in previous fights.
 Fury out-landed Wilder in 9 out of the 12 rounds.
 Both Wilder and Fury only landed double digits in 4 separate rounds.

+The fight ended in a split draw, with the scorecards at 115–111 for Wilder, 114–112 for Fury (which was incorrectly announced as 114–110), and 113–113.
+Wilder retained his WBC world title.
 Former boxers, commentators and pundits have since said that Fury was robbed in the decision of the fight.